Polyanyanwu/pension-adviser-pp3/README.md

 ```

-- THe idea of using the escape codes and programming functions to print on different colors was gotten from [GeeksforGeeks](https://www.geeksforgeeks.org/print-colors-python-terminal/)
+- The idea of using the escape codes and programming functions to print on different colors was gotten from [GeeksforGeeks](https://www.geeksforgeeks.org/print-colors-python-terminal/)

 ### **Media**